trinodb/trino/docs/src/main/sphinx/connector/bigquery.md

 as the serialization format when reading from BigQuery.
 Please note there are a few caveats:

-- Using Apache Arrow serialization is disabled by default.
-In order to enable it, set the `bigquery.arrow-serialization.enabled` configuration property to `true` and add `--add-opens=java.base/java.nio=ALL-UNNAMED` to the Trino {ref}`jvm-config`.
+- Using Apache Arrow serialization is enabled by default.
+Add `--add-opens=java.base/java.nio=ALL-UNNAMED` to the Trino {ref}`jvm-config`.